NVIDIA/aistore/docs/datapath.md

        (consistently) the same for the same `(bucket, object)` pair and cluster configuration.
     3. redirect the request to the selected target.
-3. Target parses the bucket and object from the (redirected) request and determines whether the bucket is a AIStore local bucket or a Cloud-based bucket.
+3. Target parses the bucket and object from the (redirected) request and determines whether the bucket is an ais bucket or a Cloud-based bucket.
 4. Target then determines a `mountpath` (and therefore, a local filesystem) that will be used to perform the I/O operation.
 This time, the target computes HRW(configured mountpaths, bucket, object) on the input that, in addition to the same `(bucket, object)` pair includes all currently active/enabled mountpaths.
 5. Once the highest-randomly-weighted `mountpath` is selected, the target then forms a fully-qualified name to perform the local read/write operation.
-For instance, given a `mountpath`  `/a/b/c`, the fully-qualified name may look as `/a/b/c/local/<bucket_name>/<object_name>` for a local bucket, or `/a/b/c/cloud/<bucket_name>/<object_name>` for a Cloud bucket.
+For instance, given a `mountpath`  `/a/b/c`, the fully-qualified name may look as `/a/b/c/local/<bucket_name>/<object_name>` for an ais bucket, or `/a/b/c/cloud/<bucket_name>/<object_name>` for a Cloud bucket.

 Beyond these 5 (five) common steps the similarity between `GET` and `PUT` request handling ends, and the remaining steps include:

 ### `GET`

-5. If the object already exists locally (meaning, it belongs to a AIStore local bucket or the most recent version of a Cloud-based object is cached and resides on a local disk), the target optionally validates the object's checksum and version.
+5. If the object already exists locally (meaning, it belongs to an ais bucket or the most recent version of a Cloud-based object is cached and resides on a local disk), the target optionally validates the object's checksum and version.
    This type of `GET` is often referred to as a "warm `GET`".
 6. Otherwise, the target performs a "cold `GET`" by downloading the newest version of the object from the next AIStore tier or from the Cloud.